tkellehe/oop.js/README.md

 #### Checking Instances

-Since `oop.js` does not provide direct access to the classes used to create the wrapper objects, each wrapper type has a function attached to `oop` like the following: `oop.is_OOPCLASSNAME`.
+To make it easier to check against classes `oop.js` provides each wrapper type with a function attached to `oop` like the following: `oop.is_OOPCLASSNAME`.
 These return a boolean value which is determined by taking the object passed in and checking using the `instanceof` operator.

-So, the `OOP` class has the function `oop.is_OOP`.
+For example, the `OOP` class has the function `oop.is_OOP`.